Blogs

 In 1943, Libya fell into the hands of the Free France (of Charles de Gaulle) and England: the former administered Fezán; the latter, Tripolitania and Cyrenaica.
 At the end of the war, and with Italy changing sides in the course of the war, Italy proposed a tripartite division of Libya.
 The United States and the Soviet Union opposed this, and stipulated that the territory would remain under the tutelage of the United Nations (UN).
 Two political positions were then opposed in Libya: on the one hand, the "progressives", who defended the creation of a unitary democratic state, and on the other hand, the original peoples of Cyrenaica, who defended a kingdom whose leader would be Mohammed Idris As-Sanûsi, the leader of the Sanûsiya.

-Initially the Kingdom was able to establish itself given the international recognition and the finding of oil fields that allowed Libya to become the richest country on the continent.
+Initially, the Kingdom was able to establish itself given the international recognition and the finding oil fields that allowed Libya to become the richest country on the continent.
 This optimism, however, concealed the fact that the real Libyan problem lay within its borders: the country was ruled by the original peoples of Cyrenaica.
 To balance power, the king decided to appoint Mahmoud el-Montasser, a Tripolitanian, as prime minister.

 However, the king made the mistake of not having based his monarchy on the Sanûsiya, but on his tribe, the Barasa.
 The regime became totalitarian.
 After pro-Nasser demonstrations, the king banned political parties in 1952, and dismissed more than ten governors, who were replaced by prefects.
-As for foreign relations, under the reign of Idriss, Libya signed with Great Britain a twenty-year alliance by which the British could use the Libyan military instructions .
+As for foreign relations, under the reign of Idriss, Libya signed with Great Britain a twenty-year alliance by which the British could use Libyan military instructions .
 With the United States it signed a similar one which granted permission to the Americans to build the Wheelus Field base near Tripoli.
 Finally, he signed a peace treaty with Italy whereby the former metropolis undertook to pay reparations as long as Libya protected the property of the 27,000 Italians still residing there.
 These measures brought the kingdom to its doom, since its neighboring countries and its population considered that the king was not showing solidarity with Egypt by aligning himself with the Western countries.

 The fall of the monarchy

-During the first weeks of government, the new leaders tried to take all possible precautions to avoid British and American intervention.
+During the first weeks of government, the new leaders tried to take all possible precautions to avoid a British and American intervention.
 They issued a statement guaranteeing the safety of foreigners' property and promising that the oil companies would not be nationalized.
-In view of these declarations, which were not in line with communism, the United States and the West recognized the new government on September 6.
+In view of these statements, which were not in line with communism, the United States and the West recognized the new government on September 6.

 Qaddafi's government